Edd Hargett

-Edward Eugene Hargett (born June 26, 1947) is a former American football quarterback for Texas A&M University who went on to play professionally for the National Football League (NFL)'s New Orleans Saints and Houston Oilers.
+Edward Eugene Hargett (born June 26, 1947) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+He played in the NFL for the New Orleans Saints and Houston Oilers.
 He later played for the Shreveport Steamer of the World Football League (WFL).